Last updated: 23 May 2021

 Applicants for Medicine, Dental Surgery and Oral Health need to sit the UCAT.
 The UCAT ANZ Consortium has published that they expect the UCAT will go ahead this year.
 For up-to-date information see the UCAT website.

-Applications for courses starting in 2021 are open now.
+Applications for courses starting in 2022 will open in early August.

 Yes, the ATAR is a national standard.
 The ATAR you receive in South Australia or the Northern Territory is equal to the ATARs achieved interstate.
 Education authorities and tertiary admissions centres across Australia are working together to ensure consistency across states.